Monday, June 03, 2013

 Fujifilm X-Pro1 in tandem with the new X100S.
 Photo courtesy of Isagani Penaranda.

 The X-Pro 1 is Fujifilm's flagship X-Series camera.
 Through Gulf Photo Plus and Fujifilm ME's loan program, photographers residing in UAE and a few, like myself, in nearby countries had the chance to try out Fuji's X-Series cameras.
 I borrowed the X-Pro 1 together with 3 prime lenses - 18/2, 35/1.4 and 60/2.4 to find out if an all-Fuji system would suit me and eventually . . . huh . . . if it's possible to migrate from DSLR to Fuji mirrorless.
 Why not Sony?
 Or Olympus or Panasonic?
-Well, to be honest, I think that those manufacturers are aiming at the point-and-shooters stepping up to a better camera other than a DSLR.
-I was looking at Sony's NEX-6 and 7 but couldn't make myself to like its user interface.
-Fujifilm's target market, on the other hand, are professionals and enthusiasts with real photographer skills.
+I don't know but they just don't appeal to me.
+I was looking at Sony's NEX-6 and 7 but couldn't make myself to like their user interface.
+The Fuji's look more like a viable "pro-camera" in a small package.

 Wednesday, May 01, 2013